Firestark/project/docs/articles/Architecture.md

 ------

 it is possible to build a good application using the MVC architecture, but you need a lot of disciplined engineers.
 It'd better if we choose for an architecture that 'hard separates' business logic from technical implementation.

+An application's intent can be seen by looking at it's use-cases.
+For that reason, the best way of clearly showing an application's intent is by placing the use-cases in their own directory at one of the top directories of that application.